David-DeRoeck/RockbusterProject/README.md

-# RockbusterProject
+# Python Project
-A CareerFoundry Project utilizing PostgreSQL to analyze parameters in a movie rental company's database
+A CareerFoundry Project utilizing Python to clean, analyze, and visualize customer data from Instacart

 ### Objective
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 It is now looking to diversify and launch an online video rental service in order to stay competitive.